apbendi/use-dai/README.md

 ## Other

 * [CelerX](https://celerx.app/) - Play eSports games, win crypto prizes.
 Have fun.
 Play to earn!

+## Payments

+* [Aave Pay](https://pay.aave.com/) - Use Dai and other crypto to send fiat payments to basically anyone.
+* [Coingate](https://coingate.com) - Accept payment in Dai and 50 other crypto currencies.
+* [Dai Card](https://daicard.io/) - Instant, off-chain, peer to peer, Dai transactions using browser-based UI.
 * [Living Room of Satoshi](https://www.livingroomofsatoshi.com/) - Pay with confidence at Australia's largest crypto payments gateway.=
+* [Wirex](https://wirexapp.com/card/) - Fund a Wirex debit card with Dai and spend anywhere Visa is accepted.

 ## Disclosure